Ouma487/HighwayRLExplorer/Highway/README.md

 ## Usage

 To use this notebook:
-1. Ensure you have installed all required libraries as listed in the project's `requirements.txt`.
+1. Ensure you have installed all required libraries as listed in the notebook.
 2. Run each cell in the notebook sequentially to initialize the environment, define the RL agent, and start the training process.

 ## Explanation